denpeshkov/cs-notes/Method Expressions and Method Values.md

 If the expression `x` has static type `T` and `M` is in the [method set](https://go.dev/ref/spec#Method_sets) of type `T`, the **method value** `x.M` is a function value that is callable with the same arguments as a method call of `x.M`

-The expression `x` is evaluated and saved during the evaluation of the method value; the saved copy is then used as the receiver in any calls, which may be executed later
+The expression `x` is **evaluated and saved during the evaluation of the method value**; the saved copy is then used as the receiver in any calls, which may be executed later

 For example, given: